top of page

 • Upper Canada, British Colonia America

-Select the appropriate place name and then click the "Search Record Groups." button.
+Select the appropriate place name and click the "Search Record Groups." button.

 You can still filter by life event and date.

-To see how to navigate the historical image card catalog, watch this video.
+Watch this video to see how to navigate the historical image card catalog.

 What to Do After You Find a Record For Your Ancestor?